esphome/esphome-docs/guides/physical_device_connection.rst

     :align: center
     :width: 75.0%

-    A device with a USB port and a serial adaptor built-in
+    A device with a USB port and a serial adapter built-in

 Development boards often come with a USB port built in.
-This USB port is connected to a serial adaptor, so you don't need a separate serial adaptor.
+This USB port is connected to a serial adapter, so you don't need a separate serial adapter.
 You can use just a :ref:`USB cable <usb-cable>` to connect it to your computer to program it.